The Most Beautiful: Plot

 Set during World War II, the film depicts the struggle of female volunteer workers to meet production targets at a precision optics factory in Hiratsuka.
 They drive themselves, individually and collectively, to exceed the targets set for them by the factory directors.
 The factory directors push them to be their best for their country.

 The young women live in a dormitory, under the leadership of Watanabe.
-Every day they march and sing songs about Japan's greatness while on the way to work.
+Every day they march and sing songs about Japan's greatness while on the way to their work.
 They live away from their parents but are happy to do so to serve their country.
-Every morning before work, they pledge that they will be loyal to Japan and will work to destroy the U.S. and Britain.
+Every morning before work, they pledge that they will be loyal to Japan and will work to destroy the U.S.A. and Britain.
 There are encouraging signs posted everywhere about working hard for one's country in the factory.

 One of the young women becomes ill and has to return home, and is upset about missing work; she cries because of the tremendous guilt she feels.
 She begs not to be sent home because she wants to keep working.
 Later on, a girl falls off the roof and gets badly injured, yet she says she is delighted that she did not harm her hands and will come to work on crutches.

 The young women become tired and their productivity decreases.
 They know their reputation is at stake, and they must work harder.
 One of them says that "one can't improve productivity without improving one's character."
 Watanabe's mother becomes ill, but her father writes that under no circumstance should she come home, and her mother wants her to keep working, saying that her job is too important to leave.
 One of the young women gets a high temperature and tries to ignore it because she does not want to get sent home or stop working.

 Watanabe accidentally misplaces an uncalibrated lens and spends the entire night looking for it, worried her mistake will cost a soldier their life.
 The film ends with Watanabe's mother dying and her father telling her to stay at work.
 The factory directors ask her to go home.
 She refuses to go and cries while continuing her work.